Examples from Czech dubbed versions of foreign movies:

 In the Hungarian dub of the second Astérix live-action movie, Astérix & Obélix: Mission Cléopâtre, the entire script was written in verse, with incredibly witty rhymes and wordplays, and is seen as one of the most memorable examples of Woolseyism in any Hungarian movie dub.
 The translation was handled by Dávid Speier, who is quite famous for freely reinterpreting the dialog in movies to insert jokes, puns or references, or to simply replace untranslatable gags.
 For this reason, he's often hired to translate comedic animated movies.
 On the other hand, he has also been criticized for going too far, making the dialog sound forced and unnatural in places.
 Do note, however, that this does not apply to all of his work, as many are simple, straight translations.

-The scenes with Raymond Burr which were added specifically for the North American release, although completely unnecessary, are still remembered fondly thanks to a combination of Nostalgia Filter and the fact that they honestly did add a certain charm to the film.
+The scenes with Raymond Burr which were added specifically for the North American release, although completely unnecessarynote At least in terms of the plot.
+The idea was to insert a famous American actor and market him as the star, thus boosting sales and making it financially worth an American release in the first place, are still remembered fondly thanks to a combination of Nostalgia Filter and the fact that they honestly did add a certain charm to the film.
 Similarly, the scene where the Russians were changed from trying to prevent a nuclear launch to deliberately trying to launch before they died are still beloved purely thanks to the Narm factor.

 Anytime Mecha-Godzilla was referred to as Kiryu (Except for Godzilla Vs Mecha Godzilla, hilariously enough) in the original Japanese was simply replaced with "Mecha-Godzilla" in the dub.
 And it works simply because "Mecha-Godzilla" just sounds worlds cooler and more threatening than "Kiryu" to an English speaking audience.